 Holidays plans are likely to look very different this year.
 Quarantine periods on overseas flights, the uncertainty over hotel availability, and access to local amenities all mean that the shape of ‘time off’ will perhaps look very different.
 However it doesn’t stop us planning and mentally packing that suitcase.

-TI Media has taken a comprehensive look at consumer sentiment and plans, in relation to motivation, timing, destinations and budget, lifting the lid on how advertisers would be best to target potential travellers.
+Future has taken a comprehensive look at consumer sentiment and plans, in relation to motivation, timing, destinations and budget, lifting the lid on how advertisers would be best to target potential travellers.

 The study is based on a 300 nationally representative sample from May 2020, with some comparisons to differences this year vs 2019.
 Headline stats reveal: